KaidiGuo/Game-of-flags/README.md

 `http://127.0.0.1:8000/`

 - [X] Highlight buttons on mouseover.
+- [ ] Extend so doesn't just test on flags but also population/ land shapes etc...
 - [ ] Show a replay of the countries you have clicked on.
 - [ ] Convert the SVG into GEOSJSON.
 - [ ] Add timer function